rust-lang/rust-forge/src/release/rollups.md

 PR, `@bors rollup-` to un-mark as a rollup).
 'Performing a Rollup' then means collecting these changes into one PR and merging them all at once.
-The rollup command accepts three values `always`, `maybe`, and `never`. `@bors rollup` is equivalent to `rollup=always` (which will always put a PR in a rollup), and `@bors rollup-` is equivalent to `@bors rollup=maybe` (which will try to put the PR into a rollup). `rollup=never` will never a PR in a rollup, this should generally only be used for PRs which are large additions or changes which could cause breakage or large perf changes.
+The rollup command accepts three values `always`, `maybe`, and `never`. `@bors rollup` is equivalent to `rollup=always` (which will indicate that a PR should always be included in a rollup), and `@bors rollup-` is equivalent to `@bors rollup=maybe` which is used to indicate that someone should try rollup the PR. `rollup=never` indicates that a PR should never be included in a rollup, this should generally only be used for PRs which are large additions or changes which could cause breakage or large perf changes.

 You can see the list of rollup PRs on Rust's [Homu queue], they are listed at the bottom of the 'approved' queue with a priority of 'rollup' meaning